 From the portico of the iconic building, an independent Irish Republic was declared.
 For seven days, this newly proclaimed republic fought a week-long bloody engagement with British Crown Forces as part of the 1916 Rising that would see hundreds die and Dublin city reduced to rubble after an intensive military bombardment.

+As the Proclamation of the Irish Republic was being read from the steps of the.
+General Post Office on Sackville Street on Easter Monday 24th April 1916, 160 members of the Irish Citizen Army under Commandant Michael Mallin were taking up position around St. Stephen’s Green.
 For seven days, from their posts in St. Stephen’s Green and City Hall, this small force of men and women fought against British soldiers as they struggled to protect the newly proclaimed Irish Republic.
 For almost a century, accusations of poor strategic awareness and a lack of organisation have been levelled against Mallin and his force for their actions during that Easter week.

 In this new work, Paul O’Brien shows that, despite being outnumbered and outgunned, Mallin carried out his orders and fought with tenacity during this vital part of the Easter Rising.
-“Paul O’Brien’s expertise on the period and fascination with it shines through…” – Entertainment.ie on Crossfire
+Paul O’Brien’s expertise on the period and fascination with it shines through – from Entertainment.ie

 (Fingal) Battalion of the Irish Volunteers under Commandant Thomas Ashe and Lieutenant Richard Mulcahy fought a battle against the Royal Irish Constabulary at Ashbourne in County Meath.
-After five hours of combat the Irish Volunteers had killed eight policemen and wounded seventeen others.
+After five hours of combat, the Irish Volunteers had killed eight policemen and wounded seventeen others.

 This is the true story of a horrific battle outside of Dublin city, a battle that would be a template for many others that were to come later during the Irish War for Independence.